Enterprise BPM pricing - the hidden ugly truth

 Enterprise size

-Certainly, an enterprise made up of 500-1000 users can’t be charged as much as a company that has 1000-2000 users.
+Certainly, an enterprise made up of 500-1000 users cannot be charged as much as a company that has 1000-2000 users.
 For the simple fact that 2000 users will consume a lot more resources than 500.

-Asides for the increased amount of computational resources, the BPM vendor will also charge more for training your employees.
+Aside from the increased amount of computational resources, the BPM vendor will also charge more for training your employees.
 Proportionally, of course.

-Industry of Operation
+Industry of operation

 As a given, traditional BPM vendors do not disclose agreement details to the public because not every company gets the same pricing option.
 Unfortunately, there is no publicly available data to draw meaningful conclusions from, regarding this.

-Complexity of Workflows
+Complexity of workflows

 The price of an enterprise BPM solution is also affected by the complexity of the workflows.
 Simply put, the more complex the workflows, the more expensive the BPM solution will be.